revelryengine/platform/packages/README.md

-# Documentation
+# Revelry Engine Libraries

 > [!IMPORTANT]
-> **Documentation Under Heavy Development:** Please bare with us as we complete the documentation for the Revelry Engine packages.
-More packages will be added soon.
+> **Documentation Under Heavy Development:** Please bare with us as we complete the documentation for the Revelry Engine libraries.
+More libraries will be added soon.

 ## Usage

-Usage of this Revelry Engine packages requires that the imports found in `importmap.json` found in the root directory be included in your environment's import maps.
+Usage of Revelry Engine libraries requires that the imports found in `importmap.json` found in the root directory be included in your environment's import maps.

 ### Browser